siom79/japicmp/src/site/markdown/MavenPlugin.md

 * htmlStylesheet: Path to an individual CSS stylesheet for the HTML report.
 * htmlTitle: A title for the HTML report (optional).
 * noAnnotations: Setting this option to true disables the evaluation of annotations completely.
+* ignoreNonResolvableArtifacts: Set this to true in order to ignore artifacts that cannot be resolved, i.e. the build does not break in case a dependency cannto be resolved to a file.

 If your library implements interfaces or extends classes from other libraries than the JDK, you can add these dependencies by using the
 &lt;dependencies&gt; element: